rajasekar-arch/text-to-voice-download/README.md

 Install the package using npm or yarn:

-npm install text-to-voice-download
+npm install text-to-voice-converter
 \# or
-yarn add text-to-voice-download
+yarn add text-to-voice-converter

 ## **🛠️ Usage**